supercollider/rfcs/rfcs/0002-abstract-object.md

 - helps to avoid premature optimization (using classes and methods instead of functions), due to the lack of fully integrated prototype objects

 ## Method forwarding
-Imagine a wrapper object which by default forwards calls to its internal object.
+Imagine a wrapper object which by default forwards calls to its wrapped object.
 If such a call forwarding is very cheap, a wrapper can be widely used in place of the  object it holds.
 This has several consequences, for example this makes it often unnecessary to modify the class library.
 Also, depending on how cheap the call forwarding is, several layers of wrappers can be added on to add functionality.

 # Preliminary work